omarmir/Active-Directory-Thumbnails/readme.txt

 == Changelog ==
+= 1.06 =
+* BuddyPress avatars can now be replaced through simple settings

 = 1.0 =
 * Switched to WordPress endpoint structure
 * Allow replacing of default avatar with the active directory thumbnails